Sinningia barbata

 Nectaries

-Sinningia barbata has two prominent dorsal nectaries, as shown in the enlargement at the right.
+Sinningia barbata has two prominent dorsal nectaries, as shown in the enlargement at the left.
 The picture shows the calyx with the nectaries just above the base of the style.

 Publication